An employer’s guide to retirement and age discrimination law

 On 6 April 2011, however, the Employment Equality (Repeal of Retirement Age Provisions) Regulations came into force, which repealed the national normal retirement age.
 Since then, it has been more difficult for an employer to ‘force’ retirement or set a blanket retirement age for employees.
 A dismissal for ‘retirement’ would now fall under the potentially fair reason for dismissal of “some other substantial reason”, providing that the employer is able to justify objectively any age they stipulate for retirement.
 The employer will be required to follow a fair procedure, including warning and consulting with the employee.
 This means that an employee who is retired at an age that cannot be objectively justified will have a claim for unfair dismissal and age discrimination.

-How, then, can employers ensure that the way in which they are retiring their employees is fair?
+How, then, can employers ensure they are abiding with age discrimination law and that the way in which they are retiring their employees is fair?
 Firstly, they must show that imposing a compulsory retirement age is “a proportionate means of achieving a legitimate aim” – and they must have the evidence to support this.

 To justify “proportionate means”, the employer must show that imposing the retirement age will actually achieve its aim; that the discriminatory effect is outweighed by the importance and benefits of the ‘legitimate aim’; and that the employer should have no realistic alternative to the action that they are taking.
 A legitimate aim in this context could include economic factors, such as the efficiency of the business, the health, welfare and safety of company employees (including protection of young people or older workers), and the training requirements of the job.